Why Study Public Relations?

-We believe that practical experience makes the best teacher, and you’ll have no shortage of opportunity within the Department.
-This includes opportunities such as Jay Firm, the student-run public relations firm that gives students first-hand experience in client management and collateral material production.
-Students also take classes in public presentation, writing press releases and creating media kits, human relations, and research methods that provide students with a vast array of knowledge in the many components of public relations.
-There are also many exciting electives, like magazine management and advanced public relations, that will give you the opportunity to broaden your knowledge and practice of communications.
+We believe that practical experience makes the best teacher, and you’ll have no shortage of opportunities within the Department.
+This includes Jay Firm, the student-run public relations firm that gives students first-hand experience in client management and collateral material production.
+Students also take classes in presentation skills, public relations, PR media production, visual communications, and marketing communications that provide students with a vast array of knowledge in the many components of public relations.
+There are also many exciting electives, like feature writing and advanced public relations, that will give you the opportunity to broaden your knowledge and practice of communications.

 Students take courses in public relations that teach strategies used by commercial, government and nonprofit organizations.
 Our faculty members teach courses from a strategic communications perspective, blending advertising, sales promotion and public relations skills.
 Together, these areas of study give our students the opportunity to learn how to plan and implement marketing and advertising campaigns.
 Our students also learn how to write for corporate communications while analyzing the best practices for media relations and corporate media production.
 In addition to our course requirements, Public Relations majors take a variety of elective courses including: